 One of the most dangerous aspects of meth’s effect on sexual behavior is how it increases risky sexual practices.
 The drug’s ability to lower inhibitions often leads people to make decisions they wouldn’t normally make, including having unprotected sex with partners whom they don’t know.
 This puts individuals at high risk for sexually transmitted infections, including HIV, hepatitis, and other diseases.

-People addicted to meth are also more likely to have multiple sexual partners.
+People with methamphetamine use disorder are also more likely to have multiple sexual partners.
 Meth use often impairs judgment about safety measures.
 This might include forgetting to use condoms, failure to ask partners about their health status, or engaging in sexual activities that carry high infection risks, such as unprotected anal sex.

 The connection between meth and risky sexual behavior has created public health concerns, particularly among men who have sex with men.
 Some cities have seen increases in HIV and other STIs linked directly to meth use.
-Dating apps sometimes advertise “party and play” encounters where meth use and sex are encouraged, further increasing the chance of risky behavior.
+A phenomenon known as “party and play,” where meth use and sex are deliberately combined and often arranged through dating apps, has been linked to increased HIV transmission, particularly among men who have sex with men.

-Recovery programs that address meth addiction often include specialized support for trafficking survivors, so both the psychological trauma and substance abuse can be treated simultaneously.
+Recovery programs that address meth addiction often include specialized support for trafficking survivors, so both the psychological trauma and substance use disorder can be treated simultaneously.
 Treatment services may include dual diagnosis treatment for co-occurring post-traumatic stress disorder (PTSD), support groups for trauma survivors, individual counseling, and more.

 Reducing Risks When Using Meth And Having Sex